Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 Pyomo.DoE formulates a two-stage stochastic_program to compute A- and D-optimality designs.

 This function solves twice to ensure reliable intialization: first, Pyomo.DoE solves a square problem.
-Next, Pyomo.DoE unfixes the design variables (adds degrees of freedoms) and solves again.
+Next, Pyomo.DoE unfixes the design variables (adds degrees of freedom) and solves again.

 .. doctest::